Can I take classes without being admitted to the program?

 Tempe, AZ 85287-0112

 The GRE is required for all applicants to the MPA and MPP programs regardless of educational background (see GRE waiver below).
 The GRE test is available through the ASU University Office of Evaluation and Educational Effectiveness and Educational Testing Services.
-Applicants requesting the GRE be waived in place of other standardized exams (like the GMAT/LSAT) need to submit their scores via email to the graduate academic advisor, Mark Reed, at email@example.com
+Applicants requesting the GRE be waived in place of other standardized exams (like the GMAT/LSAT) need to submit their scores via email to the graduate academic advisor, Chris Higgins, at firstname.lastname@example.org.

 Applicants may have the GRE waived for admission to the MPA or MPP program if they meet one of the following criteria: